-For public M&A transactions, pursuant to the Takeover Act an offer may only be conditional if it is objectively justified.
-Mandatory offers pursuant to the Takeover Act cannot be made conditional (except for legal conditions such as regulatory approvals).
+For public M&A transactions, pursuant to the Takeover Act, a voluntary offer may be conditional, provided that the condition can be reasonably justified and the occurrence or non-occurrence of the conditions is not fully dependent on the discretion of the bidder.
+The condition that during the offer period no material adverse change occurs is allowed.
+Mandatory offers pursuant to the Takeover Act, however, cannot be made conditional (except for legal conditions such as regulatory approvals).

-12. What steps can an acquirer of a target company take to secure deal exclusivity?
+12. What steps can an acquirer of a target

+company take to secure deal exclusivity?